- Knowledge: a key resource of our societies, institutions, and citizens

 What ist still to come

-The Knowledge for Development Challenge 2021 is among the key educational / transformational programmes of the School of Knowledge Sciences.
-The aim is to educate “Knowledge and Development Agents” for the transformation of countries into knowledge economies/societies linked with national development plans.
+The Knowledge for Development Challenges are among the key educational / transformational programmes of the School of Knowledge Sciences.
+The aim is to educate “Knowledge for Development Agents” for the transformation of countries into knowledge economies/societies linked with national development plans.
 Implementation shall happen in cooperation with 5 Universities and societal partners together with selected International Organisations.
-The K4D Challenge will include:
+The K4D Challenges include typically:

 - Courses on Knowledge Management and knowledge-based development

-- Courses on KM in 10 thematic areas including agriculture, health, migration, climate
+- Courses on KM in 10 thematic areas including agriculture, water and sanitationg, biodiversity, migration, climate

-- Challenge 1: Facilitating the (national/global) knowledge partnership and agenda knowledge in the country.
+- Challenge 1: Facilitating the (national/regional) knowledge partnership and agenda knowledge in the country or thematic area.

-- Challenge 2: Assess and advise one thematic multi-stakeholder partnership
+- Challenge 2: Assess and advise the subject-specific thematic multi-stakeholder partnership

 Sounds like a great idea?
-Become a member of K4DP and help to make knowledge available worldwide!
+Become a member of K4DP!